What is the League?

 The League publishes a magazine titled New Jersey Municipalities which reports up-to-the-minute information on municipal administration and procedures by practical examples, news items, and legal analyses.
 It is one of the reading "musts" for municipal officials.

 The highlight of the year's activities is NJLM's Annual Conference, held each November in Atlantic City.
-The Conference is an invaluable learning experience which yields benefits throughout the year.
+The Conference is an invaluable learning experience that yields benefits throughout the year.
 Delegates have the opportunity to learn and ask questions at more than 100 panels, clinics, workshops, and other sessions conducted by the League and the 21 associations of technical and professional employees allied with it.
 Commercial, government and association exhibits display the latest products and services for municipal government.
 At the 2018 Conference, more than 16,000 delegates, participants and guests attended, representing the largest municipal gathering in the country.

 In addition to the magazine and Conference, other League services include: